The Shoulder – Anatomy, How It Works, Why It Hurts!

 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.

 At Wisdom Physiotherapy, we have extensive experience treating shoulders.

 Don’t wait for your pain to get worse, come an see us and start your recovery today.
-Click here to book online.
+Call us on (08) 6389 2947 to find out more, or make an appointment or click here to book online.